 1. UV printer

 A UV printer, as the name suggests, is a device that uses UV light-curing technology in commercial printing.
-UV printers come in six models, but we will look at the two main types.
+It comes in six models, but we will look at the two main types.

-• Flatbed UV printer.
-Flatbed printers are, as the name suggests, ideal for printing applications on flat surfaces like paper, cards, plaques, and more.
+- Flatbed UV printer: Flatbed printers are, as the name suggests, ideal for printing applications on flat surfaces like paper, cards, plaques, and more.
 Also, you can use a flatbed UV printer model to print cloth or canvas.
-However, some flatbed UV printers allow the printing of cylindrical objects due to their sizeable surface range.
+However, some of them allow the printing of cylindrical objects due to their sizeable surface range.

 Other types of UV printers include rotary UV printers, glass-printing devices, UV digital printers, and direct-to-substrate UV printers.